Cancel anytime

 Leadership and Structure

-Michele Buck serves as the Chairman, President, and Chief Executive Officer.
-The organizational structure includes various departments such as marketing, sales, supply chain, and finance, all reporting to the CEO.
+Michele Buck is the Chairman, President, and Chief Executive Officer.
+The organizational structure is hierarchical with distinct functional departments and regional divisions.

 Top Products and Market Share